genneko/website-source/content/playing-with-bsd/storage/mounting-from-zfs-failed.md

     	    15874716908755608597  UNAVAIL  corrupted data
     ```

-3. The previous command doesn't tell me where the pool is.
+3. The previous command doesn't tell me where the pool resides.
-So I disconnect the disk and ran ``zpool import`` again.
+I disconnect the USB disk and ran ``zpool import`` again.
 This time it didn't show any pool.
-Thus the pool must be on the disk (da4).
+So the pool must be on the disk (da4).
 ```
 $ sudo zpool import
 ```